-Bridgette Cram, Vice President for Academic Affairs: Student Success Operations and Integrated Planning, provided an overview of the strategic plan pillar-framework: the FIU experience, research excellence and mission-aligned engagement and partnerships.
-VP Cram shared that several listening sessions were held on campus which were well attended.
+Vice President for Academic Affairs: Student Success Operations and Integrated Planning, Bridgette Cram provided an overview of the strategic plan pillar-framework: the FIU experience, research excellence and mission-aligned engagement and partnerships.
+VP Cram shared that several listening sessions were held on campus which were well attended, and had over 1,500 RSVPs followed by a survey which received over 800 responses.
 She added that there were several leadership meetings held to ensure that the feedback received from the listening sessions was understood as it was incorporated into the presentation for the strategic planning committee workshop.
 She added that there will be a visioning session on April 17, 2024, to go through the strategic areas of focus.
 She also mentioned that additional workshops with the strategic planning committee will be held as needed.
 She added that the feedback received from the listening session included clear articulation of the vision through defining and communicating the mission, values, and commitment of FIU to economic and social mobility.
-She explained that feedback also included being clear about who FIU is and serves and focusing on the achievements of the University over the past five (5) years.
+She added that feedback also included being clear about who FIU is and serves and focusing on the achievements of the university over the past five (5) years.
 She mentioned the feedback that was received based on each pillar.
-VP Cram provided an overview of what the strategic plan would contain.
+VP Cram explained that the plan will initially consist of a five-to-seven-page document paired with an implementation plan.
+She detailed that the plan would begin with an introduction, followed by the context setting, pillars, strategic areas of focus, and then the implementation of the plan.
 VP Cram defined the three (3) strategic plan pillars which include the FIU experience, research excellence and mission-aligned engagement and partnerships.
 She then delineated the goals, objectives, example initiatives, and example supporting metrics associated with each of the strategic plan pillars.
 Trustee Francis A. Hondal inquired about the potential for collaboration with private enterprise regarding research to expand funding and power.
-In response to Trustee Hondal, Senior Vice President, Research & Economic Development and Dean, University Graduate School Andres G. Gil shared that the University is seeking partnerships.
+In response to Trustee Hondal, Senior Vice President, Research & Economic Development and Dean, University Graduate School Andres G. Gil shared that the university is seeking partnerships.